 What is in Pumpkin Pie Spice?

 Pumpkin puree on its own does not have a lot of flavors.
 So make sure to use high-quality spices to achieve an aromatic and flavorful cake.
-While spices don't go bad like milk or become moldy like fresh produce, they will lose their "oomph" overtime.
+While spices don't go bad like milk or become moldy like fresh produce, they will lose their "oomph" over time.
 Pumpkin Spice has become the "signature fall spice" in the US and many parts of the world.
 It is available at grocery stores but can easily be made at home with just a handful of ingredients.
 To make Homemade Pumpkin Spice, combine 1 tablespoon of ground cinnamon, 1 teaspoon of ground nutmeg, 1 teaspoon of ground ginger, and

 Substitution for Canned Pumpkin